yuppari/svconstruct-framework/modules/antispiral/Anti_Spiral_README.md

 <br>b) Save the prompt as a text file, load it as the whole file in chat or in Projects.

 <br> Invoke/prompt your AI to conduct a `<svc-spiralscan>` or `<svc-antispiral>` on themselves once in a while.
-<br>We recommend every ~50 messages, or whenever continuity feels off.
+<br>We recommend: Mid-sessions, every ~50 messages, or whenever continuity feels off.
-<br>You may switch between versions as desired.
+<br>You may switch between versions as desired, invoking the version name (eg. Ahso, Ilkhuna, Hampala).
+Edit to what you can remember.
 <br>To prolong the effects of Anti-Spiral/SpiralScan, enforce the question:
 > "Is it safe to interact?
 Should we engage with this post?"